Kinshasa - Post Report Question and Answers

 What is your housing like?
 What are typical housing sizes, locations, and commute times for expatriates?

-The Embassy works very hard trying to find decent housing, however in a 33 million people city, competing with the UN, the EU, and all the NGO's on Earth it is a miracle GSO can find decent housing.
+The Embassy works very hard trying to find decent housing, however in a 33 million people city, competing with the UN, the EU, and all the NGOs on earth it is a miracle decent housing can be found.
 Housing in divided in two or three big groups.
 The first one is housing options near-by the Embassy, USAID and JAO (an Embassy's Annex).
 These homes or apartments are near by the River Congo.
 These options are ideal for single folks, specially the apartments.
 The other group are houses distributed near-by Av 30 Juin, the Golf Club and Hyper Psaro (the best stocked store in town).
 It ranges from newer apartments to old-big homes.
 Some have pools, others don't.
 The last group is located near-by Ave De L'OUA.
 These are residential compounds, one is GB the other one is Belle-Vue.
 Homes at GB are single story, big homes with individual pools.
 Noise can be bad there depending how close your house is to Shopritte's parking lot (for some unknown reason, they play loud music all day long, from Monday to Sunday).
 The other residential compound is Belle-Vue.
 They have 3 bedroom apartments or 4 bedroom Villas.
-These units were built in the early 90's, they are OK, but need constant maintenance.
-Mostly mission's families live here as it is closer to the kid's school, TASOK.
+These units were built in the early 90s, they are okay, but need constant maintenance.
+Mostly mission's families live here as it is closer to the kids' school, TASOK.
 There are a lot of humidity problems here.
 Families with folks suffering respiratory ailments should stay clear of Kinshasa.
 The air quality here is bad, specially during the dry season.
 People burn their garbage at night.
 Our air purifiers run non-stop 24/7.
 Driving here is dangerous.
 Drivers don't follow the rules of the road, the policemen controlling traffic don't do their job, taxis and motorcycle taxis do whatever they want.
 Your car will get damaged here.
 Once it took us one hour to advance one quarter of a mile after we left home.
 It took us another day two hours to return home from work.
 The kids had spent sometimes one hour from school to home, that is to cover one mile and a half.
 If you like listening to audio books in your car, or working from your car, hire a driver and this may be a place for you.
 You will spend most of your tour stuck in traffic.
 It is horrible.
-Once, from our house it took us four hours and forty five minutes to the Airport.
+Once, from our house it took us four hours and forty five minutes to the airport.
 Another time, it took us one hour and fifteen minutes. - Aug 2022

 I live in an apartment close to the River Loop.
 It is spacious, modern (compared to some of the standalone houses or older buildings in the area), and has a nice balcony.
 We have a small building pool on the ground floor.
 On a good day, it's a ten minute drive to the Embassy.
 On a bad day, it can take an hour.
 In general, housing here is good but not great.
 Satisfaction largely depends on someone's attitude.
 I think the greatest determinant of satisfaction comes down to where you want your social center to be.
 Singles and couples without kids are more often placed near the downtown areas and River Loop, and families with kids are more often placed in a gated community in a more suburban neighborhood where there are lots of other families with kids. - May 2022